Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks

-If this time is comparable to, or longer than, the evolution time of technology, or of any other type of events (political, social, geo-political, sanitary, etc.) that do affect the economy, then the adiabatic hypothesis is doomed to fail, and calls for a richer modelling framework where dynamics is an integral part of the description.
-We do not only need to describe the equilibrium state, but also the path to equilibrium.\footnote{In fact, if one delves into the history of the notion of economic equilibrium from Walras up to the Arrow-Debreu general equilibrium theory, it is striking to see that the focus has been mainly on the existence and the properties of an economic equilibrium.
-It is assumed that a mechanism exists that leads the economy towards that point, but it is not made explicit~\cite{ingrao_equilibrium_2004,ingrao1990the}.} We might realize that in some cases it is in fact never reached -- opening the possibility of purely endogenous macro-economic fluctuations.
+Such a situation requires a richer modelling framework where out-of-equilibrium dynamics is an integral part of the description: We do not only need to describe the final equilibrium state, but also the path to equilibrium, which may in fact never converge.\footnote{In fact, if one delves into the history of the notion of economic equilibrium from Walras up to the Arrow-Debreu general equilibrium theory, it is striking to see that the focus has been mainly on the existence and the properties of an economic equilibrium.
+It is assumed that a mechanism exists that leads the economy towards that point, but it is not made explicit, as shown by~\cite{ingrao_equilibrium_2004} and \cite{ingrao1990the}.}